plotly/rasterly/README.md

 ```
 l_rasterizer(data, x, y) # not yet finished, coming soon!
 ```

-The code to produce these images can be found in
+Some apps can be found in https://github.com/plotly/rasterizer/tree/master/apps/